enhuiz/batch-renorm/README.md

-# Why don't we simply use running statistics for batch normalization training?
+# Why don't we simply use running statistics for batch normalization during training?

 This repository contains a study that compares the use of three different batch normalization methods (BN, BNRS, and BRN) on image classification datasets with small and large batch sizes.